firefly-cpp/smart-agriculture-datasets/plant-monitoring-esp32/README.md

 # Dataset description

-The dataset presents a 14-day measure utilizing the Aloe vera plant.
+The dataset consists of 14-day capturing sensor measurements on the Aloe vera plant.
 The following parameters were captured using a simple ESP32 hardware environment consisting of several sensors (see sensor details above):

 - temperature,
 - humidity,